These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T2C06 (C)

-Which of the following is common practice during net operations to get the immediate attention of the net control station when reporting an emergency?
+Which of the following is an accepted practice to get the immediate attention of a net control station when reporting an emergency?

-C. Begin your transmission with “Priority” or “Emergency” followed by your call sign
+C. Begin your transmission by saying "Priority" or "Emergency" followed by your call sign

 T2C07 (C)

-C. Do not transmit on the net frequency until asked to do so by the net control station
+C. Remain on frequency without transmitting until asked to do so by the net control station

 T2C08 (A)